 Sorting of Chinese Surnames:No.176 Sung version of the Hundred Surnames: NO.105 place

-A scholar from Dongguan in the Ming Dynasty, who passed the imperial examination in 1516.
+A scholar from Dongguan during the Ming Dynasty, known for passing the imperial examination in 1504.

 '祁' is a surname with ancient roots, tracing back to the Yellow Emperor's descendants.
 It symbolizes greatness and prosperity, and has been carried by notable figures throughout Chinese history.